entando/entando-docs/vuepress/docs/ecr/tutorials/from-blueprint-to-de.md

 To start you should either:

-- initialize git in `/bundle/` folder fo your microservice and then remove the .git after you are done:
+- Add the `/bundle/` folder to the `.gitignore` file of your microservice project and initialize a new and different git repository for the bundle itself:

+        echo bundle >> .gitignore

         cd bundle/
         git init

-        rm -fr .git/

 - or copy bundle to a temporary folder and work on that: